 Appian Corporation (together with its subsidiaries, "Appian," the "Company," "we" or "our") provides a low-code software development platform that allows companies to rapidly build powerful business applications.
 The applications created on our platform help companies drive digital transformation and competitive differentiation.
 We were incorporated in the state of Delaware in August 1999.
-We are headquartered in Reston, Virginia and operate in Canada, Switzerland, the United Kingdom, France, Germany, the Netherlands, Italy, Australia, Spain, Singapore and Sweden.
+As of June 30, 2019, we were headquartered in Reston, Virginia and subsequently moved to Tysons, Virginia.
+We operate in Canada, Switzerland, the United Kingdom, France, Germany, the Netherlands, Italy, Australia, Spain, Singapore and Sweden.